 This will help you get a feel for the team.
 If you have further questions, do not hesitate to reach out to the teams for more information.
-You can also always leave a team at any time if you no longer feel like it’s a suitable match for you and your career.
+You can leave a team at any time if you no longer feel like it’s a suitable match for you.

-Teams that are engaging in follow for follow behaviors will not be beneficial for you as a creator in the long-run.
-You should join stream teams because you’re looking to build community with other creators and not just to gain something from them.
+Teams engaging in follow for follow behaviors will not be beneficial for you in the long-run.
+You should join stream teams because you’re looking to build community with other creators and not+ to gain something from them.

 For some teams, there is a time commitment involved with participating in team events or being active within the space.
-As streamers, burnout and overwhelm can be common so it is important to assess if you have the time to give this space you are a part of because being in a bunch of spaces but being inactive doesn’t benefit anyone.
+As streamers, burnout and overwhelm can be common so it is important to assess if you have the time to give this space.

 How do I make my own stream team?

 Only partnered streamers can request a team at this time by opening a ticket with Twitch while logged into their Partner account.
 In this ticket they must include:

 - i.e., https://twitch.tv/team/teamname